getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 {% endfor %}
 ```

 ### pages object

+!!
+The whole list of the Pages object methods is available on the [API site](http://learn.getgrav.org/api/Grav/Common/Page/Pages.html).
+Here's a list of the methods you'll find most useful.

 The **pages object** represents a nested tree of every **page object** that Grav knows about.
 This is particularly useful for creating a **sitemap**, **navigation** or if you wish to find a particular **page**.

 ##### children method

 This returns the immediate child pages as an array of **page objects**.
 As the pages object represents the entire tree, you can fully recurse over every page in the Grav pages/ folder.

 Get the top-level pages for a simple menu:
 ```